Queen Concertography 1992-2012

 2003 WWRY Australia Aftershow Party

-Tie Your Mother Down (Brian co-vocals), Whole Lotta Love (unknown), Rock And Roll (Roger vocals), Drum Solo (by Roger's son Rufus)
+Tie Your Mother Down (Brian co-vocals with Amanda Harrison), Whole Lotta Love (unknown), Rock And Roll (Roger vocals), Drum Solo (by Roger's son Rufus)

 1. 7 August 2003 - Melbourne, Australia